Where are the top 10 Parks in Auckland? Where is the largest park with a memorial site in Auckland? And which are the best parks surrounding the city?

-This Auckland Domain Heritage walk as per the accompanying map was developed by the Parnell Trust and is a 4km looping walk that covers much of this park, beginning and finishing at the north entrance of Auckland War Memorial Museum.
+This Auckland Domain Heritage walk as per the accompanying map was developed by The Village Square (previously Parnell Trust) and is a 4km looping walk that covers much of this park, beginning and finishing at the north entrance of Auckland War Memorial Museum.
 The map shows the walk route and the highlights visited along the way or you can download the podcast below.

 If you are an art lover, and spending a few days in Auckland, see if you can join a professionally guided art tour of Parnell by White Glove Experiences.
 Join them for an art tour of one of NZ’s most creative districts, Parnell.
 Home to a dizzying array of galleries, boutiques, restaurants and bars, the area is also famous for it’s heritage architecture.

 The walk will begin on the front steps of Auckland Museum where you will explore sculptures scattered throughout Auckland Domain.
 Works by leading artists are the feature here, including Fred Graham, Christine Hellyar, Greer Twiss and Guy Ngan.
 Each tells a different story of this much-loved public park seeped in natural and human history.

 From here, you’ll head up to Parnell Road exploring secret bush trails, a hidden gallery and some much needed refreshment on the way.